romanmtb/feed-app/readme.md

 # FEED APPLICATION

-demo application of javascript training courses. you can make it better, look for issues / create new one, resolve created issues, make PR, make tea, make peace ☕
+Demo application of javascript training courses. you can make it better, look for issues / create new one, resolve created issues, make PR, make tea, make peace ☕

 ## SETUP